lanbenator/search-for-cats/README.md

 ## Usage

-Use the application with something what can serve a single page application.
+Use the application with something which can serve a single page application.
 For example with serve.